 Despite Protective Equipment, Health Care Workers More Likely to Test Positive for Coronavirus

-(CN) — New research released Friday shows that frontline healthcare workers are three times more likely to test positive for Covid-19 despite the use of personal protective equipment.
+(CN) — New research released Friday shows that frontline health care workers are three times more likely to test positive for Covid-19 despite the use of personal protective equipment.

 A study published in the journal Lancet Public Health showed that even with adequate equipment, health care workers in the U.S. and U.K. had a higher risk of developing Covid-19 symptoms and testing positive for the virus.

-Front-line healthcare workers who lacked adequate PPE or were forced to re-use equipment had an even higher risk, and workers from Black, Asian and minority backgrounds were even more likely to test positive.
-The study showed that non-white healthcare workers were five times more likely to be infected or exposed than the general public.
+Front-line health care workers who lacked adequate PPE or were forced to re-use equipment had an even higher risk, and workers from Black, Asian and minority backgrounds were even more likely to test positive.
+The study showed that non-white health care workers were five times more likely to be infected or exposed than the general public.

 Using the Covid Symptom Tracker App, researchers from King’s College London and Harvard looked at data from 2,035,395 individuals and 99,795 front-line health care workers in the two countries.
 The prevalence of Covid-19 was 2,747 cases per 100,000 front-line health care workers, compared with 242 cases per 100,000 people in the general community.